Producer Company Registration

 A cooperative society is an independent association of people in order to meet a common economic goal.
 A cooperative society ensures that the interest of poor people is served.
-Even though, producer company is a private company having similar characteristics of a co-operative society.
+Even though, the producer company is a private company has similar characteristics to a cooperative society.

 A producer company is different from a cooperative society and this is explained below.

-- Producer Company can be operated anywhere in India but co-operative society's operation is restricted to certain areas.
+- Producer Companies can be operated anywhere in India but cooperative society's operation is restricted to certain areas.

-- The shares of co-operative society are non-tradable and cannot be transferred but shares of producer companies are non-tradable but can be transferred.
+- The shares of a cooperative society are non-tradable and cannot be transferred but shares of producer companies are non-tradable but can be transferred.

 - The producer company can have multiple objectives whereas a cooperative society can have only one objective.

 - The Government of the registrar holds maximum voting power in a cooperative society but in a producer company, the members of the company have the power to vote.

 - The producer company‘s dividends are shared proportionate to the volume of business.
 In a cooperative society, the dividend is given up to their shares.

 - The government of India plays a major role in a cooperative society, in a producer company government is required only for minimal requirements.

 - The creation of reserves is compulsory in a producer company but it is not mandatory in a cooperative society.